 In Room 718 (Denon Wing, 1st Floor) hangs a painting by Giovanni Paolo Panini, Préparation du feu d'artifice et de la décoration de la fête donnée sur la place Navone à l'occasion de la naissance du Dauphin (Preparation of the fireworks and decoration for the celebration given in Piazza Navona on the occasion of the birth of the Dauphin).1 From November 20 to November 30, 1729, Cardinal Melchior Polignac, Ambassador of France to the Holy See, hosted a series of festivities in Rome to celebrate the birth of the Dauphin Louis, son of King Louis XV of France.2 Pier Leone Ghezzi designed a group of temporary columns and arches in the Piazza Navona for the occasion.
 The painting by Panini shows a visit to Piazza Navona by King James III and VIII, his two sons, and the Earl of Dunbar (Governor of the Prince of Wales).

 King James can be seen to the right of the central obelisk and fountain in front of the temporary arch on the right.
 He wears a long brown coat and a black hat.
 To his left is Lord Dunbar who holds by the hand Charles, Prince of Wales (later King Charles III) and Henry, Duke of York (later King Henry IX); Charles wears a long red coat and a black hat.
 The royal party also includes two other courtiers and seven liveried servants.

-In the same room hangs another painting by Panini, Fête musicale donnée par le cardinal de La Rochefoucauld au théâtre Argentina de Rome en 1747 à l'occasion du mariage du Dauphin, fils de Louis XV (Musical festival given by Cardinal de La Rochefoucauld at the Teatro Argentina in Rome in 1747 on the occasion of the marriage of the Dauphin, son of Louis XV).3 King James III and VIII attended many performances at the Teatro Argentina including this performance on July 15, 1747, in honour of the marriage of the Dauphin Louis.4
+In the same room hangs another painting by Panini, Fête musicale donnée par le cardinal de La Rochefoucauld au théâtre Argentina de Rome en 1747 à l'occasion du mariage du Dauphin, fils de Louis XV (Musical festival given by Cardinal Frédéric-Jérôme de La Rochefoucauld at the Teatro Argentina in Rome in 1747 on the occasion of the marriage of the Dauphin, son of Louis XV).3 King James III and VIII attended many performances at the Teatro Argentina including this performance on July 15, 1747, in honour of the marriage of the Dauphin Louis.4